Astros vs. Brewers Player Props Betting Odds

 Tucker Stats

-- Kyle Tucker has nine doubles, seven home runs, 24 walks and 33 RBI (46 total hits).
-He's also swiped seven bases.
+- Kyle Tucker has 47 hits with nine doubles, seven home runs and 24 walks.
+He has driven in 33 runs with seven stolen bases.

 Tucker Recent Games